rmnldwg/lymph/docs/source/lymph.rst

 Lymph system
 ------------

-.. automodule:: lymph.system
+.. autoclass:: lymph.System
    :members:
-   :undoc-members:
-   :show-inheritance:

 Edge
 ----

 Represents a lymphatic drainage pathway and therefore are spread probability.

-.. automodule:: lymph.edge
+.. autoclass:: lymph.Edge
    :members:
-   :undoc-members:
-   :show-inheritance:

 Node
 ----

 Represents a lymph node level (LNL) or rather a random variable associated with it.
 It encodes the microscopic involvement of the LNL and - if involved - might spread along outgoing edges.

-.. automodule:: lymph.node
+.. autoclass:: lymph.Node
    :members:
-   :undoc-members:
-   :show-inheritance: